greener-group/rev-sim/README.md

 # Reversible molecular simulation

-This repository contains code from the paper:
+This repository contains code and data from the paper:

 - Greener JG.
 Reversible molecular simulation for training classical and machine learning force fields, [arXiv](https://arxiv.org/abs/2412.04374) (2024)